Vic eyes more encouraging virus milestones

 Melbourne is in the third week of a strict level-four lockdown, while the rest of Victoria is under level-three restrictions.
 Both are due to end on September 13.

-The health department is set to remove a little-known stage four guideline overnight that makes it illegal for people to drive to parks within 5km of their home for exercise following public outcry on social media.
+The health department has also removed a little-known stage four guideline that made it illegal for people to drive to parks within 5km of their home for exercise following public outcry on social media.

 Meanwhile, local council elections in Victoria will proceed on October 24 as planned after Mr Sutton concluded the timing would represent a “substantially lower” COVID-19 risk than at present.